mpinchuk1/prodShop/README.md

 # prodShop

-To deploy application on your host use:
+To deploy application use:

 kubectl create -f mediator-deployment.yaml,mediator-service.yaml

-To check if it works correctly, use this to forward port from mediator pod (name of pod you should get by command "kubectl get pods")
+Use this command to forward port from mediator pod (use command to get pod name "kubectl get pods")

-kubectl port-forward mediator-79dcd7b49f-4lr7j 8081:8081
+kubectl port-forward mediator 8081:8081

 1. CourierController:
   Post("/supply/deliverProducts")